datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 `@instructions`
 For this assignment you will have to load the dataset "state_party.csv" again and then calculate the mean and median of the percentage of democrats in a state (the variables are called democrat and republican).

-Remember to load data you need to call read.csv save the output: df <- read.csv("state_party.csv") and then you can access the variables in the dataset using the $.
+Remember to load data you need to call read.csv and save the output: df <- read.csv("state_party.csv") and then you can access the variables in the dataset using the $.

 `@hint`